From Jan. 6, 2020 to Dec. 18, 2020

 A NAN value indicates an empty book or a partially empty book.

-Each row also comprises a description of the ten last trades for the corresponding asset.
+Each row also comprises a description of the ten last trades (ordered from the most recent one to the oldest one) for the corresponding asset.
 A trade represents a transaction of a certain quantity of an asset at a given price between a buyer and a seller.
 Most trade result from the matching of an order in an order book with an incoming order but they can also result from a different trading mechanism such as auctions.
 Trades often involve fees, paid by the buyer and the seller, which vary from one trading venue to another.

-The ten trades from the history of trades are described as follows:
+The ten trades from the history of trades are given are described as follows:

-- Its timestamp ('tod'): when the trade was executed, given as a number of milliseconds since midnight (local time).
+Its timestamp ('tod'): when the trade was executed, given as a number of microseconds since midnight (local time).

 Description of labels